Pearson-Higher-Ed/design/getting-started-dev/index.md

 ### Team Scenario 3: Adding Compounds SDK or React components to non-React Application
 1. Install npm2+ and identify how npm modules will work with your build process
-2. Add React/ReactDOM script includes to page
+2. Add React/ReactDOM dependencies, via either script includes to page or npm installation
 3. For Angular 1.x apps, review the compounds-ng wrapper
 - [compounds-ng wrapper][compoundsNG]
-4. Review the [Compounds SDK][compoundsSDK] (not published yet)
+4. Review the [Compounds SDK][compoundsSDK]
-5. Integrate npm installable AppHeader and Contextual Help
+5. Integrate npm installable App Header and Contextual Help
 6. Review the other components in the Pearson Origami npm registry
 - [Other Components][otherComps]
 7. Consume other components as needed using ‘npm install’ and component usage instructions